“First, you make a roux.”

 Death by Gumbo at Restaurant R’evolution

 Nope, it’s not a form of punishment.
 In fact, the name perfectly sums up how you’ll feel after you taste chef John Folse’s most talked about dish: Death by Gumbo.
-You’ll want to die, it tastes so good.
 The presentation begins with a semi-boneless stuffed quail, which is the key to this immaculate gumbo.
 Cut into your tasty bird and unleash all the wonderful ingredients necessary to make this dish unforgettable (along with a thick, dark roux).
-Flavored rice, andouille, and poached oysters pour out of the stuffed quail, creating layers of heavenly flavors and a taste that is rivaled by very few.
+Flavored rice, andouille, and poached oysters, the ingredients create layers of heavenly flavors and a taste that is rivaled by very few.

 Meat and Seafood Gumbo at Dooky Chase